 What investors don’t consider, other than the unrealized loss, is the lost opportunity by having capital tied up in a stock that has very little prospect of performing.
 It is an emotional attachment to something that has lost them money, and that fear of failure resulting in holding a stock that they ‘hope’ will recover.

 Consider cutting the dead wood from your portfolio, and you may have the opportunity for it to flourish and grow at a better rate of return.
-Of course, you should seek advice from licensed professionals (don’t ask your neighbours or family for financial advice in stocks – unless they are Warren Buffet).
+Of course, you should seek advice from licensed professionals (don’t ask your neighbors or family for financial advice in stocks – unless they are Warren Buffet).
 You may have to consider tax and other issues if you sell long-term investment positions.

 2) Planting new seeds